$X+y$: insights on gas thermodynamics from the combination of X-ray and thermal Sunyaev-Zel'dovich data cross-correlated with cosmic shear: Conclusion

 The result of this calculation is shown in Fig. \ref{fig:baryon-suppression}.
 The figure shows the suppression predicted by our constraints on $\lMc$ using $C_\ell^{\gamma X}$ ignoring the contribution from unresolved AGNs, and using $C_\ell^{\gamma X}$ and $C_\ell^{\gamma X}+C_\ell^{\gamma y}$ marginalising over this contribution.
 The main impact of AGN contamination is allowing for lower values of $\lMc$ to compensate for the fraction of the signal due to AGNs, leading to a larger ejected fraction and therefore higher baryonic suppression factors.
 The uncertainties in the predicted suppression factor grow significantly after marginalising over AGNs, although a similar level of precision is then recovered when including $C_\ell^{\gamma y}$.
 For comparison, the figure also shows the baryonic suppression recovered by the FLAMINGO hydrodynamical simulations for different levels of feedback intensity \cite{2410.17109}.
 The level of suppression recovered by our constraints lies closer to that predicted by the simulations with stronger AGN feedback.
 This is in approximate qualitative agreement with the findings of \cite{2404.06098,2410.19905} based on kSZ observations, although the level of suppression found in \cite{2404.06098} on small scales ($k> 1\,h{\rm Mpc}^{-1}$) appears to be significantly larger than our predictions.
 The Figure also shows the constraints found from the combination of $C_\ell^{\gamma y}$ and $C_\ell^{X y}$ (i.e. ignoring the shear-\xray cross-correlation).
 Interestingly, the constraining power in this case is comparable to that of $C_\ell^{\gamma X}+C_\ell^{\gamma y}$.
 Thus, the tSZ-\xray cross-correlation can serve as a useful alternative to $C_\ell^{\gamma X}$ in constraining baryonic effects, given the different impact of AGN contamination on both cross-correlations.
 Finally, we must also note the qualitative difference in the shapes of the baryonic suppression factors predicted here and found in simulations, likely a consequence of the relatively simple HMCode-like prescription used here.
-A thorough validation of the relatively simple hydrodynamical model used here is therefore necessary before quantitative conclusions can be drawn from our constraints regarding the impact of baryonic effects in the context of the ongoing $S_8$ tension.
+A thorough validation of the relatively simple hydrodynamical model used here is therefore necessary before quantitative conclusions can be drawn from our constraints regarding the impact of baryonic effects in the context of the ongoing $S_8$ tension\al{, particularly in the context of recent results highlighting that other sources of systematic uncertainty (e.g. photometric redshift calibration) could be behind it \cite{2503.1944}.}